Basics¶

 The Lua math API is almost unmodified from Lua.

-• The functions math.random and math.randomseed have been removed because puzzle definitions (with the exception of certain novelty puzzles) should be deterministic.
+math.randomandmath.randomseedhave been removed because puzzle definitions (with the exception of certain novelty puzzles) should be deterministic. - The functions

 Since mathematical functions are used very often in puzzle development, most of the contents of the math module have been placed in the global scope.
 For example, sqrt(3) is equivalent to math.sqrt(3).